Quick Links

 Subject Content

-We follow the AQA Syllabus (8585) at Key Stage 4, across year 10 and 11.
-The course is linear which means the creative non-exam unit (including NEA 1 & 2 projects) and the written examination unit will be assessed at the end of year 11.
-Each unit represents 50% of the GCSE grade.
+We follow the Level 2 Hospitality & Catering at Key Stage 4, across Year 10 and 11.
+The course is linear which means the non-exam unit and the written examination unit will be assessed at the end of year 11.
+The coursework unit represent 60% of the final award and the examination represents 40%.

 Aim